SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 ### Exclusions from Non-Bonded Interactions
 Pairs of atoms connected by chemical bonds are normally excluded from computation of non-bonded interactions because bonded energy terms replace non-bonded interactions.
 In biomolecular force fields all pairs of connected atoms separated by up to 2 bonds (1-2 and 1-3 pairs) are excluded from non-bonded interactions.
 {: .self_study_text :}
-Computation of the non-bonded interaction between 1-4 pairs depends on the specific force field.
-Some force fields exclude VDW interactions and scale down electrostatic (AMBER) while others may modify both or use electrostatic as is.
-{: .self_study_text :}

 - In pairs of atoms connected by chemical bonds bonded energy terms replace non-bonded interactions.
 - All pairs of connected atoms separated by up to 2 bonds (1-2 and 1-3 pairs) are excluded from non-bonded interactions.
 It is assumed that they are properly described with bond and angle potentials.
 {: .instructor_notes :}